deeplearning-wisc/knn-ood/readme.md

 # Out-of-distribution Detection with Deep Nearest Neighbors

-This is the source code for paper [Out-of-distribution Detection with Deep Nearest Neighbors](TODO) by Yiyou Sun, Yifei Ming, Xiaojin Zhu and Yixuan Li.
+This is the source code for ICML 2022 paper [Out-of-distribution Detection with Deep Nearest Neighbors](TODO) by Yiyou Sun, Yifei Ming, Xiaojin Zhu and Yixuan Li.

 ## Usage